Michele Bachmann says she's considering running for Al Franken's Senate seat

 Bachmann, a religious conservative who served four terms in Congress, said she and her husband are considering the option to run for Franken’s Senate seat, but said there’s “a price you pay” when running for a political office of that stature.

 “The question is, is it—should it be me?
 Should it be now?
 But there’s also a price you pay.
-And the price is bigger than ever because the swamp is so toxic,” Bachmann said, noting her and her husband “aren’t money people.”
+And the price is bigger than ever because the swamp is so toxic,” Bachmann said, noting she and her husband “aren’t money people.”

 The one-time Republican presidential candidate said it'd be pricey to "defend yourself ...
 You can have frivolous lawsuits filed against you all the time and then what do you do?"